shakahl/LibreAutomate-C-Sharp/_/Templates/files/Default/@Triggers and toolbars/Readme.txt

 To disable a trigger, comment out the trigger code line or move it from this folder.
 Then click Run to restart the script.
-To disable/enable all triggers, use the tray icon (menu or middle-click) or menu Run.
+To disable/enable all triggers, use the tray icon (menu or middle-click) or menu TT.
 See also examples in class ActionTriggers help.
 Also you can comment out the [Triggers] attribute to disable all triggers defined there.

 Avoid multiple scripts with triggers running all the time.
 It makes your computer slower.